We already wrote the book on the 10 Essential Texas Hold’em Moves and now we’re back to bring you 10 more.

 The When: Push/Fold poker strategy comes into play when you have 10 big blinds or less.

-Push/Folding the Right Way
+How to Play Push-Fold Strategy the Right Way

 As a beginner poker player you should always try to make your decisions as easy and straightforward as possible.